 The bill amends RCW 64.90.640 to enhance the requirements for resale certificates in common interest communities.
 It mandates that unit owners provide a detailed resale certificate to potential purchasers before the execution of any sale contract.
-This certificate must include a comprehensive list of disclosures, such as any assessments due, rights of first refusal, financial statements, and various other obligations and conditions related to the unit and the association.
-Notably, the bill introduces new language requiring the inclusion of statements indicating "NONE" or "RECORDS UNAVAILABLE" for any records not provided, as well as a notice regarding the financial obligations associated with the unit.
+This certificate must include a comprehensive list of disclosures, such as any assessments due, the association's financial statements, and any legal actions involving the association.
+Notably, the bill introduces new language requiring the certificate to state "NONE" or "RECORDS UNAVAILABLE" for any records not provided, and it specifies that the most recent financial audit report must be included.
+Additionally, it outlines the maximum fees that can be charged for preparing the resale certificate and stipulates that unit owners are not liable for erroneous information provided by the association.

 Substitute Bill: 64.90.640